michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

   watchtowers that send breach remedy transactions on behalf of offline users, or it could be useful for fee bumping group transactions.

-However, the presenter concluded this section of the wrap-up by saying, "the only people who have comfort with soft-forks are unlikely to propose a soft-fork and produce software that would be adopted.
+However, one member of the discussion group suggested that "the only people who have comfort with soft-forks are unlikely to propose a soft-fork and produce software that would be adopted.
 People are going to fight anything that adds anything, especially considering